 The compressor is used to compress the air to higher pressure.
-The type of compressors which are commonly used is centrifugal and axial flow types.
+The type of compressors that are commonly used is centrifugal and axial flow types.
 The centrifugal compressor consists of an impeller and a diffuser.

 The impeller provides high kinetic energy to the air and the diffuser converts kinetic energy into pressure energy.
 A centrifugal compressor consists of an impeller with a series of curved radial vanes as shown in the figure.
-Air is sucked in near the hub, called the impeller eye and is whirled round at high speed by the vanes on the impeller rotating at high rpm.
+Air is sucked in near the hub, called the impeller eye, and is whirled round at high speed by the vanes on the impeller rotating at high rpm.

 The static pressure of air increases from the eye to the tip of the impeller.
 The air leaving the impeller tip flows through the diffuser pathway which converts kinetic energy into pressure energy.
-The pressure ratio up to 2 to 3 is possible in the single-stage compressor.
+A pressure ratio up to 2 to 3 is possible in the single-stage compressor.